jonnyparris/listo/llm/quality.md

 - make descriptive git commits as you complete bitesize chunks of new functionality

 ## UI Validation
-- deploy and then check UI output using the browser rendering mcp tool available to you
+- deploy and then verify UI output using the chrome devtools mcp or  browser rendering mcp tool available to you.
+Prefer the chrome devtools mcp tools
+- use the chrome devtools mcp for end to end testing and debugging of ui flows